adeniranprecious002-ux/adeniranprecious002-ux/README.md

-# Hi there 👋, I'm Precious Adeniran
+# Hi there 👋, I'm Adeniran Precious Adebayo

 Welcome to my GitHub profile!
 I'm an **Embedded Systems Engineer** with a passion for Robotics, IoT, and Automation.